EvelynCude/Bamazon/README.md

 The customer application is a Node application called `bamazonCustomer.js`.
 Running this application will:

 1) Display all of the items available for sale.
+_(Rows in this 'products' table were imported into the database from a csv file provided in my github.)_

 2) Prompt the users with two messages: